rust-plugins/VkApi/README.md

-Simple VK sender behalf community group.
+Simple message sender to vk.com (social network).
 Easy to configure, easy to use.
 Plugin provides Hooks to send messages and log it.
 Can be quickly used by any another plugins.

 ## Configuration